S010MON/numerical-methods/notes/Iteration.md

 		if i == 7;
 			break		% Stop the loop at 7
-		end
+		end%for

-	end				%end of for i
+	end%for				%end of for i

 While-Loops

 	while logical expression
 		%code block
-	end
+	end%while